petebacondarwin/kanso-precompiler-base/README.md

         # Run processTemplate, asynchronously, on each of the files that match the given pattern, in the given paths
         precompiler.processPaths(templatePaths, /.*\.j?eco$/i, processTemplate, callback)

+Notice also that we pass the callback function that was passed to us into the processPaths function.
+This is so that Kanso knows when the precompilation is complete but also, more importantly, gives Kanso the doc object to which we have added.

 ## Reference